nilay155950/nilay155950/README.md

 - 👋 Hi, I’m @nilay155950
 - 👀 I’m interested in digital forensics and cyber security- 🌱 I have my upper second class degree in digital forensics and cyber sercurity from London Metropolitan University
-- 💞️ I’m looking to work as cyber crime investigator/ analyst and doing my sertifications of Security+
+- 💞️ I’m looking to work as cyber crime investigator/ analyst and doing my certifications of Security+
 - 📫  contact: sharmanilay095@gmail.com
 phone: 07393539849